ada-lang-io/ada-lang-io/docs/learn/overview/building-blocks.md

 # Building Blocks

-Ada often uses different terminology than any of the languages I've used.
-The goal is an overview without jargon, the only Ada-specific terms necessary for this overview are "subprogram", which refers to functions and procedures, and "procedures" which in most C-like language would be a "function" which returns nothing (i.e. void).
+Ada often uses different terminology than other languages.
+This overview avoids Ada jargon, only using "subprogram", which refers to functions and procedures, and "procedures" which in most C-like language would be a "function" which returns nothing (i.e. void).

 # Packages, the Building Blocks of Ada

 Ada descends from Pascal, and yet uses many concepts already familiar to C or C++ programmers.
-As a long time C++ programmer, I find Ada leverages the concepts I'm used to in more formal, and often compiler-checked ways.
+If you're a C/C++ programmer, you'll find Ada leverages the concepts you're used to in a more formal and often compiler-checked way.

-## Types and Ada, The Elephant in the Room

-Ada emphasizes types, but their consistent use despite their complexity means I can ignore them for now.
-Nearly every other Ada overview and tutorial focuses on them, but they're an incredibly deep topic in Ada.
-Rather than get bogged down there, let's look at what Ada looks like and how programs are structured.

 ## Subprograms (functions and procedures)